FAQs

 • Not all therapy is the same.
 My approach is integrative, culturally responsive, and designed for deep, lasting transformation.
 Many clients who previously felt stuck have made significant breakthroughs within 8-12 sessions.

-However, I’m happy to provide a superbill upon request if you'd like to seek reimbursement independently through your insurance.
+I’m happy to provide a superbill upon request if you'd like to seek reimbursement independently through your insurance.
 Before booking an appointment, I suggest calling the number on the back of your insurance card inquiring about your "out of network" therapy benefits and learning about how to submit an out-of-network reimbursement claim.

 The best way to determine your benefits is to call your insurance provider directly.